|Service||Contact (Click name to e-mail.)|

-Scan & Deliver is just one of the Harvard Library's Get It suite of services, providing Harvard researchers with a full range of options for locating and requesting materials.
+Scan & Deliver is just one of the Harvard Library's suite of services, providing Harvard researchers with a full range of options for locating and requesting materials.
 Please contact the Library Circulation Desk, 617-495-3455, for more information.

 Numerous options are available for keeping up with newly published literature, including those listed below.
 Please contact your librarian liaison or the Reference Desk for information about customizing journal alerts to meet your current awareness needs.

 Current Index to Legal Periodicals (CILP), updated weekly, offers tables of contents for newly published law periodicals, tracking over 500 major law reviews and journals.
 CILP is available 4-6 weeks earlier than other commercial legal periodical indexes.
 The latest issue of CILP is available every Friday.